Looking for the right retirement plan for your church can feel overwhelming, can’t it?

 What is a Church Retirement Plan?

-Church retirement plans, or 403(b)(9) retirement plans, are defined contributions plans designed for the specific needs of churches or those with 501(c)(3) church status.
+Church retirement plans, or 403(b)(9) retirement plans, are defined-contribution plans designed for the specific needs of churches or those with 501(c)(3) church status.
 This means that there are a few distinctions that make the 403(b)(9) retirement plan ideal for churches.

 But before we get into those distinctions, let’s go over 403(b)(9) retirement plan eligibility.
 In other words, how do you know if your church is eligible for a 403(b)(9) plan?